Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 Top

-In line with section 3.1.4 above, QUT owns the intellectual property in QUT teaching materials.
-This ensures the University has the unrestricted ability to use QUT teaching materials for its teaching, research and training responsibilities.
+In line with section D/3.1.4 above, QUT owns the intellectual property in QUT education resources (including online education resources).
+This ensures the University has the unrestricted ability to use QUT education resources for its teaching, research and training responsibilities.

-QUT grants to creators a perpetual, worldwide, non-exclusive, royalty-free licence to use QUT teaching materials to fulfil their teaching, research and training responsibilities at QUT.
-This licence does not include any use for commercial purposes nor does it involve a transfer of ownership of QUT intellectual property.
+QUT consents to the use of QUT education resources by staff to fulfil their teaching, research and training responsibilities at QUT.
+This use does not include the use for commercial purposes outside of their role at QUT, unless approved otherwise by the Provost, nor does it involve a transfer of ownership of QUT intellectual property.
+Commercialisation of QUT education resources is performed through QUTeX.

-In the absence of an obligation of confidentiality or separate legal constraint, QUT recognises that staff may personally use knowledge they have developed in the course of their employment at QUT, once that employment ceases.
-That right does not extend to the reproduction of QUT teaching materials.
+Unless subject to confidentiality or separate legal constraint, QUT recognises that staff may personally use knowledge they have developed in the course of their employment at QUT, once that employment ceases.
+That right does not extend to the reproduction of QUT education resources unless released under a separate license.

 Top